Last updated: 22 April 2026

 The area where the community parklet will be located will be covered by a parking suspension notice.
 This both prohibits vehicles from parking in the parklet designated spaces as well as providing a legal basis for the parklet to be located on the carriageway.

 Parklets may need to be temporarily or permanently removed under certain circumstances.
-The council reserves the right to remove part or all of the parklet.
+We reserve the right to remove part or all of the parklet.
 This is usually for street improvements, utility work, emergencies, violation of the agreement and/or permit.
 It also includes other outstanding circumstances deemed necessary by the council.

 Parklets should provide the widest possible benefit to the people who might use them; this includes residents, visitors, and passers-by.
 They can be places for people to socialise, rest, for children to play.
 They should seek to enhance the public realm through the greenery, seating, notice boards, interactive activities, and active travel facilities.